 The Marian University College of Osteopathic Medicine (MU-COM) recognizes the power of the osteopathic medical philosophy, which treats the root cause of illness, not just symptoms, and promotes a lifetime of wellness.
-Indiana's newest medical school opened in August 2013, and combines the strengths of the osteopathic philosophy and Marian University's rich Catholic and Franciscan history, making it the only osteopathic medical school in the nation at a Catholic University.
+Indiana's newest medical school opened in August 2013 and combines the strengths of the osteopathic philosophy and Marian University's rich Catholic and Franciscan history.

 MU-COM recruits bright and talented individuals throughout the United States, as well as abroad, for all our programs.
 All applicants are required to meet the academic requirements, minimum technical standards, as well as health requirements.

 MU-COM uses the central application system for osteopathic medicine (AACOMAS) and only accepts primary applications from AACOMAS.
 Applicants can find application instructions online and submit an application by going to aacomas.aacom.org.

 MU-COM uses a holistic admissions process, seeking to admit students who have characteristics and interests that align with our mission.
 There are a number of factors influencing admissions decisions, including MCAT scores, science GPA, overall GPA, personal accomplishments, future career interests, and other factors which play a role in the selection process.

 All students are required to meet the technical standards for admissions.

 Required coursework must be completed before matriculation, not the application.